 Underlying causes such as diabetes or arthritis will need treatment.
 Then your doctor may advise resting the hand and wrist and wearing a brace to limit movement.
-Night use is important to prevent the wrist from curling during sleep, which can make your symptoms flare up.
-Non-steroidal anti-inflammatory drugs such as ibuprofen and naproxen, along with cold compresses, can reduce pain.
+Night use is important to prevent the wrist from curling during sleep, which can make symptoms flare up.
+Non-steroidal anti-inflammatory drugs such as ibuprofen and naproxen, along with cold compresses, may reduce pain.

 Medications for Carpal Tunnel

 When carpal tunnel symptoms are more severe, your doctor may recommend corticosteroids by injection or by mouth.
-Steroids can temporarily reduce inflammation around the median nerve and ease your symptoms.
+Steroids can temporarily reduce inflammation around the median nerve and ease symptoms.
 Injection of a local anesthetic such as lidocaine can also relieve symptoms.
 Other things that may help include diuretics, also known as “water pills,” which reduce swelling, and vitamin B6 supplements.

 Surgery for Carpal Tunnel Syndrome